codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 treat configuration classes as immutable or readonly classes.
 This is especially important if you utilize :ref:`factories-config-caching`.

-Configuration values can be retrieved from environment variables, hard-coded within the class files, or stored in a database using the :ref:`Settings <settings>` library.
+Configuration values can be hard-coded in the class files or obtained from environment variables at instantiation.

 Working with Configuration Files
 ********************************